 Average Tuition: $1,168

 If you are looking for a university to earn your Master of Public Health, you definitely want to examine UMD.
-The College of Public Health, which is celebrating their 10th anniversary this year, offers multiple full- and part-time options as well as online.
+The School of Public Health, which is celebrating their 10th anniversary this year, offers multiple full- and part-time options as well as online.
 The MPH comes with concentrations in Behavioral and Community Health, Biostatistics, Epidemiology, Environmental Health Sciences, Health Equity, Health Policy Analysis and Evaluation, Physical Activity, and Public Health Practice and Policy (online).
-The concentration in Physical Activity is unique and involves collaboration with the Department of Kinesiology, where faculty members bring expertise in physiology, psychology, sociology, communications, history, engineering, education and neuroscience to address challenging public health problems.
+The concentration in Physical Activity is unique.
+It is led by the Department of Kinesiology, where faculty members bring expertise in physiology, psychology, sociology, communications, history, engineering, education and neuroscience to address challenging public health problems.

 University of Kentucky